 This project is about education.
-Our support provides for the basic educational needs, school running costs, salaries for 3 teachers and a cook, one meal per day and basic toiletries for the 44 students who live in the IDP camp.
+Our support provides for the basic educational needs, school running costs, salaries for 2 teachers and a cook, one meal per day and basic toiletries for the 38 students who live in the Internally Displaced Peoples (IDP) camp.

-The assistance will include food, educational and hygienic materials, operation costs, and basic health education to the students.
-We believe that providing these basic necessities are requirements to create a healthy and effective educational environment for these children facing immense difficulties.
+The assistance will include food, educational and hygienic materials, operation costs, and basic health education to the students, and a safe and caring space.
+Providing these basic necessities are the minimum requirements to create a healthy and effective educational environment for these children facing immense difficulties.

 Fortune is a grassroots organization in Wiang Wai Village, Fang District, Northern Thailand.
 Its mission is to address the community health and human rights needs of the Shan migrants (many undocumented) who live and work in migrant camps on agricultural farms that surround the Fang area.
 Fortune strives to improve the quality of life and opportunity for these Shan migrant workers and to help the community help itself.
 One of Fortune’s greatest assets is that it is created, developed and staffed by members of the migrant community it serves.